kyeongsoo/reproducible_research/PITCHME.md

 * During the investigation, he kept repeating "__*I clearly observed them in the Lab but ...*__"

+---

+### R/Sweave to Python/Pweave
+* Until recently, R was the language of choice for statistical processing and data analysis.
+  * Still, R has the largest code base for a wide variety of statistical and graphical techniques.
+* Like ipython (now jupyter), R provides a nice tool called Sweave (now replaced by knitr) to weave documentation and the results of the execution of R code chunks into one source file for integrated documentation.
+* Python &mdash; one of the most popular languages in scientific computing, including artificial intelligence & machine learning &mdash; recently takes over R in statistical processing and data analysis as well.
+* Thanks to pandas implementing DataFrameobject similar to R and Pweave, python can replace R for most statistical and data analysis tasks, while retaining its many advantages over R (i.e., fully-featured programming language with easy syntax and higher speed).

 <!-- --- -->

 <!-- ### No more <span style="color: #666666">Keynote.</span> -->